Learning to summarize user information for personalized reinforcement learning from human feedback: Experiments

-We compare these models, some with and some without conditioning on individual user contexts: \begin{itemize}[leftmargin=15pt] \item \textbf{Bradley-Terry-Luce (BTL)}: The standard reward model used in RLHF preference learning \cite{ouyang2022traininglanguagemodelsfollow}. \item \textbf{Distributional Preference Learning (DPL)}: ~\citet{siththaranjan2024distributionalpreferencelearningunderstanding} proposes to learn both the mean and the variance of the reward distribution, which captures overall variance across users' preferences but does not model each user's distinct preferences. \item \textbf{Variational Preference Learning (VPL):} ~\citet{poddar2024personalizingreinforcementlearninghuman} learns a latent representation of each user with a vector of size 512 using a variational auto-encoder (VAE) reward model. \item \textbf{In-Context Learning (ICL)}: Past conversation examples are directly included as part of the reward model's prompt, in addition to the chosen and rejected response.
-This would in theory enable optimizing Eq. \ref{eq:z-conditioned-btl}, but may not optimize it efficiently due to the lengthy context. \item \textbf{PLUS-untrained}: Uses the same input as PLUS but the summarizer is the pre-trained LLM without RL fine-tuning.
-An ablation which tests the importance of RL-fine-tuning the summarizer. \item \textbf{PLUS (Ours)}: Can use any text input, such as past conversations, and self-stated preferences, to learn meaningful representations of the user's preferences for predicting future responses. \item \textbf{Oracle}: Conditioned on the true preferences: Users' underlying preferences are known in the synthetic datasets.
-For Pets, users strictly prefer either dogs or cats.
-In Ultrafeedback (UF), users vary in which attribute they value more between helpfulness and honesty (P2), and which they prioritize among helpfulness, honesty, instruction-following, and truthfulness (P4).
-In PRISM, users are asked to rate how much they value different attributes in an AI system, but these ratings may be noisy due to individual subjectivity, so there's no clear ground truth preference model.
+\textbf{Baselines.} We evaluate PLUS against six existing RLHF baselines: \textbf{Bradley-Terry-Luce (BTL)} model most widely used in RLHF preference learning \cite{ouyang2022traininglanguagemodelsfollow}.
+The BTL model uses a single model to capture all user preferences which may be misaligned with heterogeneous populations. \textbf{Distributional Preference Learning (DPL)} ~\citet{siththaranjan2024distributionalpreferencelearningunderstanding} proposes to learn both the mean and the variance of the reward distribution, which captures overall variance across users' preferences but does not model each user's distinct preferences. \textbf{Variational Preference Learning (VPL)} ~\citet{poddar2024personalizingreinforcementlearninghuman} learns a latent representation of each user with a vector of size 512 using a variational auto-encoder (VAE) reward model and shows state-of-the-art performance on pluralistic preference modeling. \textbf{In-Context Learning (ICL)} Past conversation examples are directly included as part of the reward model's prompt, in addition to the chosen and rejected response.
+This would in theory enable modeling each user's distinct preferences, but may be less sample-efficient due to the lengthy context, and less robust to topic changes. \textbf{PLUS with a fixed summarizer (PLUS-untrained).} This ablation only trains the reward model while fixing the summarizer. \textbf{Oracle}.
+This is a reward model conditioned on the true user preferences.
+For example, in UltraFeedback, if a user values helpfulness and honesty over the other attributes, that user's preference model is conditioned on the following string input: \emph{This user prefers helpfulness and honesty in the assistant's responses}.

-\end{itemize} Both the reward LLM (Qwen 2.5-0.5B) and the summarizer LLM (Qwen2.5-3B-Instruct) are fine-tuned using low-rank adaptation (LoRA)~\citep{hu2021loralowrankadaptationlarge}.
-PLUS is implemented based on OpenRLHF~\citep{hu2024openrlhfeasytousescalablehighperformance}, and the baselines are adapted from ~\citet{poddar2024personalizingreinforcementlearninghuman}.
-Further details and hyperparameters are discussed in Appendix: Training and Experiment Details.